BleekerLab/protocols/data_security/README.md

 Please follow this step-by-step tutorial: https://www.cloudwards.net/how-to-encrypt-your-hard-drive/

-# What to do in case your computer gets stolen
+# What to do in case your computer gets lost or stolen
+:scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream: :scream:

+## Use a "Find my device" tool
+This will ensure that you can lock your device remotely and even erase important data from another machine.

-## Use Apple Find My App tool
+### Apple Find My App tool
-Can be used to:
+This app can be used to:
 * find your device (smartphone or laptop)
 * mark your device as lost
 * send a custom message on the device ("this laptop has been lost/stolen, please call me at this number XXX").